n8sOrganization/simple-K8s-OIDC/README.md

 # Configuring OIDC for Kubernetes

+> [!NOTE]
-This follows from my [blog post located here](https://vrelevant.net/oidc-devops-and-sre-level-part-3/).
+> This follows from my [blog post located here](https://vrelevant.net/oidc-devops-and-sre-level-part-3/).
 There are a series of three posts covering OAAuth and OIDC that are helpful in understanding the steps below.

 ### Signup for an Okta Developer Account